Tail Analysis without Parametric Models: A Worst-case Perspective: Numerical Examples

 \textbf{Tail Interval Probability: }Consider estimating probabilities of the type $P(c<X<d)$.
-We compare the bound provided by Algorithm 1 with the ``truth" that $X$ is a Pareto distribution with tail index 1, i.e. $P(X>x)=1/x$ for all $x>1$, for different values of the threshold $a$ and interval $(c,d)$.
-On the heat map given in Figure \ref{fig:tailprob}, the color of each rectangle represents the ratio between the computed upper bound and the true probability for some threshold $a$ and interval $(c,d)$.
-The $x$-value on the left hand side of each rectangle indicates the value of $a$ (in percentile of the Pareto distribution) and the lower and upper $y$-values of the rectangle represent the interval $(c,d)$ (also in percentile of the Pareto distribution).
-Each rectangle represents an area that has Pareto probability mass exactly $0.01$.
-We see that, for instance, when $a$ is the $70^{th}$ percentile and $(c,d)$ is the $(85^{th},86^{th})$-percentile, then our bound is roughly two times that of Pareto, whereas $(c,d)$=$(98^{th},99^{th})$-percentile gives roughly eight times.
-Figure \ref{fig:tailprob} confirms the intuition that the smaller the distance between $a$ and $c$, the less conservative is the bound and hence the closer is to the ``truth".
+We compare the bound provided by Algorithm 1 with the ``truth" when $X$ is realized from two distributions, a Pareto distribution with tail index 1, i.e., $P(X>x)=1/x$ for all $x>1$, and a Gamma distribution with unit rate and shape parameter $2$, i.e., $P(X>x)=(x+1)e^{-x}$ for all $x>0$.
+Figures \ref{fig:tailprob} and \ref{fig:tailprobGamma} give, for various thresholds $a$ in percentile (shown as the $x$-value at the left end of each rectangle) and for various intervals $(c,d)$ also in percentiles (shown as the $y$-values at the lower and upper ends of each rectangle), the ratio between the optimal upper bound and the true probability (represented by the color of each rectangle; the darker the bigger) for these two distributions respectively.
+We can see that, for the Pareto case, when $a$ is set to the $70^{th}$ percentile and the interval $(c,d)$ the $(85^{th},86^{th})$-percentiles, the optimal bound given by Algorithm 1 is about twice the truth.
+For the same threshold $a$ but the interval $(c,d)$ associated with the $(98^{th},99^{th})$-percentiles, the optimal bound is approximately eight times the truth.
+On the other hand, for the Gamma case, at $a$ equal to the $70^{th}$ percentile and $(c,d)$ the $(98^{th},99^{th})$-percentiles, the bound is at most $2.1$ times the truth.
+Figures \ref{fig:tailprob} and \ref{fig:tailprobGamma} confirm the intuition that the smaller the distance between $a$ and $c$, the less conservative is the bound.
+Moreover, the conservativeness level of our generated bound appears to depend on the true distribution.
+Among the two specifications, our bound is generally tighter when the truth is a Gamma distribution than when it is a Pareto distribution.